werpu/mona-dish/docs/RxJS.md

 and then mapped via thge from operator straight into rxjs

-### Domquery and XML Query
+### DomQuery and XML Query

-For the time being due to technical limitations only streams can be mapped, so you can use the stream property to map a Domquery and XMLQuery object or a Configuration straight into an RxJS Observer:
+For the time being due to technical limitations only streams can be mapped, so you can use the stream property to map a DomQuery and XMLQuery object or a Configuration straight into an RxJS Observer:

 ```typescript